Curriculum, Teaching & Learning

 Program Overview

-Students complete core coursework and develop their 12-16 unit Area of Emphasis (AREM), an individualized program tailored to their needs and career goals.
-The Area of Emphasis may or may not be comprised of courses in the School of Education.
-It may be an established sequence of courses, such as those in Language and Literacy or in Multimodal Teaching and Learning, or it may be a unique series of courses designed collaboratively by the student and the CTL advisor.
+Students complete core coursework and develop their 9 unit Area of Emphasis (AREM), an individualized program tailored to their needs and career goals.
+The AREM may comprise courses in or outside the School of Education.
+It may be an established sequence of courses, such as those in Reading and Language or in Educational Technology, or it may be a unique series of courses designed collaboratively by the student and the CTL advisor.

 Applicants who have recently completed a teacher credential program, can apply 9 units of credential coursework toward their MA degree.